Updated April 20, 2022

 Maintenance of applications and operating systems is expected to happen periodically.
 The Cloud Native Services team will be responsible for managing the maintenance process for CyVerse and executing the maintenance for the core infrastructure systems.
 If any server requires a hardware or system update and results in a system reboot, loss of connectivity, or negatively impacts users, then the team will plan for scheduled downtime for the servers in question.
 The Cloud Native Services team will make a best effort to minimize the impact and notify the affected users of the scheduled downtime.

-End-users of laptops and workstations are expected to periodically check for updates on their operating systems (i.e., Windows updates and Mac OS updates).
+End-users are expected to periodically check for updates on their laptop's and workstation's operating systems (i.e., Windows updates and Mac OS updates).
 If an end-user is not familiar with updating their operating system, the Cloud Native Services team can provide training on these tasks.

 CyVerse servers are located in secure, limited-access, and monitored data centers.
 Workstations and laptops should be physically secured to an immovable or difficult-to-move object whenever possible.
 To secure a physical system, a special cable with a locking mechanism should be used, such as a Kensington lock.